ToruNiina/Boost.toml/README.md

 ### `toml::string` and `basic`, `literal` flags

 `toml::string` has an `enum kind_t` to represent `basic_string` and `literal_string`.
-But it can be converted to std::string automatically, so the users do not need to consider about the difference between `toml::string` and `std::string`.
+But it can be converted to std::string automatically, so users do not need to consider about a difference between `toml::string` and `std::string`.

 an enum value can be passed to make `toml::value` that contains `toml::string`.
 It affects on the output format.
 By default, it is set as `basic_string`.